Baiyu6666/PUCL_Learning_constraint/README.md

 This repository contains the code for the paper "Positive-Unlabeled Constraint Learning (PUCL) for Inferring Nonlinear Continuous Constraint Functions from Expert Demonstrations" [[link]](https://arxiv.org/abs/2408.01622).
 This method leverages Positive-Unlabeled learning techniques to infer implicit constraints from demonstrations, allowing robust and efficient learning of constraint functions in continuous state-action spaces.

-This repository is based on the code of Inverse Constrained Reinforcement Learning (ICML 2021) [link] with customized gym environments.
+This repository is based on the code of Inverse Constrained Reinforcement Learning (ICML 2021).
 ## Code Dependency

 It's highly recommended to use Python 3.8.